 Sorry, we love dogs but they’re not allowed on site over the festival weekend.
 If it’s a guide dog, please email us: email@example.com

 Yes please!
 For details of how to volunteer at the festival, please write to:

 How do you pick bands and DJs to play at Indietracks?
 Are there any fixed criteria?

 We like to provide a platform mainly for independent bands with a DIY ethos.
 However, we welcome applications from anyone, each of which will be considered on its own merit.
 We of course act on the principle that no-one should experience discrimination on the grounds of age, gender, sexuality, ethnicity, disability or religious belief.

-We are invited applications for the 2017 festival between 28 November 2016 and 15 January 2017.
+We invited applications for the 2018 festival between 23 November 2017 and 14 January 2018.
 Artists and DJs were able to apply by completing a web form with short biog and a link to some of their music.
 The Indietracks team listen individually to each one.